Skip to main content

 Park History

-The national park was formally established in 1998, but has remained largely inoperative due to sustained opposition from local communities who feared restrictions on traditional grazing, hunting, and land use rights.
-Many municipalities within the park boundary have never ratified their participation.
+The national park was formally established by presidential decree on 30 March 1998, but has remained largely inoperative due to sustained opposition from local communities who feared restrictions on traditional grazing, hunting, and land use rights.
+[1] Many municipalities within the park boundary have never ratified their participation.
 The governance impasse has meant that effective management structures were never fully implemented, though the underlying ecological and landscape values remain protected through other mechanisms including EU Natura 2000 designation and regional planning controls.

 Major Trails And Attractions

 The Gulf of Orosei coastline is one of the Mediterranean's most spectacular, with isolated coves (Cala Goloritzé, Cala Luna, Cala Mariolu) accessible primarily by boat or demanding hiking trails through the Supramonte limestone karst.
-The ascent of Punta La Marmora rewards hikers with views across the entire island.
-The Gorropu Canyon, with walls 500 meters high and only 4 meters wide at its narrowest, is one of Europe's deepest gorges.
+[1] The ascent of Punta La Marmora (1,834 m) rewards hikers with views across the entire island.
+The Gorropu Canyon, with walls up to 500 metres high and only 4 metres wide at its narrowest, is one of Europe's deepest gorges.
 The Su Gorropu trail and Tiscali archaeological site (hidden in a collapsed cave) are legendary hiking objectives.
-The Selvaggio Blu trek is considered Italy's most challenging multi-day trail.
+The Selvaggio Blu trek is considered Italy's most challenging multi-day coastal trail.

 Visitor Facilities And Travel

-The park area is accessible from Nuoro (30 km), the provincial capital, or from the coastal towns of Cala Gonone and Arbatax.
-The nearest airports are Olbia (130 km) and Cagliari (170 km).
+The park area is accessible from Nuoro (approximately 30 km from the park boundary), the provincial capital, or from the coastal towns of Cala Gonone and Arbatax.
+The nearest airports are Olbia (approximately 130 km) and Cagliari (approximately 170 km).
 Infrastructure within the park is limited due to its governance situation, but private operators in Cala Gonone and Dorgali offer boat tours, guided hikes, and canyoning.
 Accommodation includes hotels in Cala Gonone, rural agriturismos in the interior, and basic mountain shelters on longer hiking routes.
 The SS125 road along the eastern coast provides one of Italy's most scenic drives.

 Conservation And Sustainability